ttaylorr/slacker/README.md

 5. Set your URL to `http://your-address.com:4567`.

-6. To ensure that everything was installed correctly, go to a room that slacker is listening to, and type `slacker ping`.
-If you get a friendly `pong!` back, everything is working.
+6. To ensure that everything was installed correctly, go to a room that slacker is listening to, and ask slacker: `slacker are you there?`.
+If Slacker says 'I am here!', then you have done everything correctly.
+Enjoy using Slacker!

 ### contributing